INTERNATIONAL FOUNDATION YEAR IN HUMANITIES, LAW AND SOCIAL SCIENCE

 Introduction to Modern History

-This module looks to develop knowledge and understanding of selected periods of Modern History as well as the nature of historical sources and the methods used by historians.
+This module looks to develop knowledge and understanding of selected periods of Modern History as well as the nature of historical sources and the methods used by historians, such as source analysis of primary and secondary sources.
 Students will also gain familiarity with and develop a critical perspective of differing interpretations of historical problems and alternative and conflicting sources of evidence.

 Law 1

-This module aims to introduce students to the law and legal system in England and Wales, including its underlying principles, the personnel who administer it, the mechanics of the legal process, and justice in a wider sense.
+This module aims to introduce students to the law and legal system in England and Wales, including its underlying principles, the process for creating legislation in Parliament and how it is interpreted by the Courts, the lay personnel involved in criminal case decision making and the mechanics of the legal process in civil disputes.

 Law 2

-The Law 2 module will focus on Tort Law & Contract Law.
-Through the Law 2 module, students will develop a knowledge and understanding of the key topics in Tort and Contract Law and, following on from the Law 1 module, students will also continue to build their understanding of how to use legal sources, statutory provisions and case law.
+The Law 2 module will focus on the Law of Tort (specifically the tort of negligence) & Contract Law.
+Through the Law 2 module, students will develop a knowledge and understanding of the key topics in Tort and Contract and develop the skills required to apply this legal knowledge to a problem scenario, drawing relevant conclusions.
+A problem-based learning approach is adopted, ensuring that the skills developed are similar to those required for legal practice.
+This follows on from the Law 1 module, as students continue to build their understanding of how to use legal sources including legislation and case law.

 Politics

-This module seeks to introduce students to UK politics and government, familiarising students with a range of democratic concepts and contemporary political issues ranging from political rights to executive power.
-It will also seek to introduce students to political theory and ideologies such as Conservatism and feminism.
-Students will also have the opportunity to develop important skills such as persuasive argument, critical thinking and evaluative reasoning.
+In Politics, students are introduced to UK politics and government, through a range of contemporary political issues from political rights to executive power.
+Students will also explore political theory and ideologies from Conservatism to feminism.
+Politics encourages students to use their own contexts and experiences and develops the skills of persuasive argument, critical thinking, and evaluative reasoning.

 Foundations of Psychology